Focus and Scope

 Practice-based articles (Non-refereed)

 This section includes articles that have been reviewed by the Editorial Committee before being accepted for publication.
 Where appropriate, articles will also be (anonymously) externally read.
-Articles will demonstrate thorough and thoughtful analysis of professional practice-based experience in the field of community engagement, with reference to the broader context as appropriate.
-Here, the complexity and craft of collaboration shine.
-Case studies, overviews, research at an early stage may all be included.
-Articles should be between 4000 and 6000 words in length, including a reference list.
+Authors need to demonstrate thorough and thoughtful analysis of their experience in the doing of community-university engagement, with reference to the broader context, as appropriate.
+We seek submissions that focus on the complexity and craft of collaboration, and on the competencies and skills needed (including ethical and cultural ones).
+Key questions include: what worked, what didn’t, and why?
+What lessons were learnt, what could be done differently, and for whose benefit?

 Checked Open Submissions Checked Indexed Unchecked Peer Reviewed